 - Prepare a tile package (.tpk) using ArcGIS Desktop.
 For details, see How to create a tile package in the ArcGIS help.

-- Using a file explorer on your computer, browse to the ArcGIS_Collector folder on your device.
+- Using a file explorer on your computer, browse to the ArcGIS_Collector folder on your device or SD card.

 - Copy the tile package (.tpk) to the ArcGIS_Collector folder.